Howling II: Your Sister Is a Werewolf: Alternative versions

-The original theatrical release version of Howling II: Stirba - Werewolf Bitch ran at 87 minutes.
+The original theatrical release version of Howling II: Stirba – Werewolf Bitch ran at 87 minutes.
 This version was released on VHS from HBO / Cannon Home Video and Home Video.
-The re-edited TV version ran at 91 minutes, and included a new scene before the end credits, plus a brand-new end credits sequence in order to replace the topless shots of Sybil Danning in the original's R-rated end sequence.
-The TV end credits also include music, whereas the theatrical version is silent.
+The re-edited TV version ran at 91 minutes.
+It included a new scene before the end credits, plus a brand-new end credits sequence to replace the original version's topless shots of Sybil Danning.
+The TV end credits include music, whereas the theatrical version is silent.

-The film failed to garner as much attention or commercial success as the original film.
-In later years, Howling II acquired a cult following, perhaps due to the presence of cult actors Sybil Danning, Reb Brown and Christopher Lee.
+The film failed to garner as much attention or commercial success as the original.
+In later years, Howling II acquired a cult following.

 Critical response

-Roger Ebert spoke toward Sybil Danning's work in the film and wrote that although it was close, it was "not the worst movie Danning has made".
-In noting the film's heroes becoming involved in the inept and "strange rituals of the cult of Stirba", he concedes that "no one presides over a ritual quite as well as Sybil Danning".
+Roger Ebert spoke about Sybil Danning's work in the film and wrote that although it was close, it was "not the worst movie Danning has made."
+In noting the film's heroes becoming involved in the inept and "strange rituals of the cult of Stirba," he concedes that "no one presides over a ritual quite as well as Sybil Danning."
 The scene where she rips open her dress is repeated twice during the closing credits, "providing the movie with its second and third interesting moments".

-Variety offered that, while Christopher Lee brought experience to his role as vampire hunter Stefan Crosscoe, the film lacks suspense and the plot is generic and predictable.
-They noted that, despite the film being shot primarily in Czechoslovakia, production did not take full advantage of the setting.
-Bob Campbell of the Arizona Daily Star wrote: "A bad sequel to a B-movie shocker doesn't really count as an artistic betrayal, but Howling II is about as bad as movies ever get".
+Variety offered that, while Christopher Lee brought experience to his role as vampire hunter Stefan Crosscoe, the film lacks suspense, and the plot is generic and predictable.
+They noted that production did not take full advantage of the setting despite the film being shot primarily in Czechoslovakia.
+Bob Campbell of the Arizona Daily Star wrote: "A bad sequel to a B-movie shocker doesn't count as an artistic betrayal, but Howling II is about as bad as movies ever get".

-Brian J. Dillard of Allrovi called it a "laughable exercise in horror-sequel tomfoolery", which "strays into so-bad-it's-good camp appeal".
-He noted that the sex appeal of Sybil Danning and the work of veteran horror stars Christopher Lee and Ferdy Mayne were used as substitutes for "the wit and inventive effects work that characterized the original".
+Brian J. Dillard of Allrovi called it a "laughable exercise in horror-sequel tomfoolery," which "strays into so-bad-it's-good camp appeal."
+He noted that the sex appeal of Sybil Danning and the work of veteran horror stars Christopher Lee and Ferdy Mayne were used as substitutes for "the wit and inventive effects work that characterized the original."
 In noting the script's overuse of horror genre clichés, he was able to praise Danning's work for its keeping the film from being too serious.
-He concluded by writing "later Howling sequels would drift into a more polished form of banality, but for utter what-were-they-thinking ineptitude, it's hard to beat this wretched howler".
+He concluded by writing, "later Howling sequels would drift into a more polished form of banality, but for utter what-were-they-thinking ineptitude, it's hard to beat this wretched howler".

+Howling II: Your Sister is a Werewolf holds a 29% rating on Rotten Tomatoes based on fourteen reviews.

-Home video
+Home media

 MGM Home Entertainment had a commercial re-release of the DVD for Your Sister Is a Werewolf in 2005, and released it again in 2010 as part of a two-disc set which included both 1985's Your Sister Is a Werewolf and 1981's The Howling.

 Howling II was released on Blu-ray by Scream Factory on July 14, 2015.